LizzyFox-code/BrgContainer/README.md

 ```

 #### Create the material properties description
 For each batch we need to describe material properties (type and property id).
-A property id of material property can be get by Shader.PropertyToID method.
+A property id of material property can be got by Shader.PropertyToID method.
 Please note, the material properties description needs only for batch description creating, so we need to dispose it.

-P.S.: the batch contains 'objectToWorld' and 'worldToObject' matrices by default.
+Note also that a batch contains 'objectToWorld' and 'worldToObject' matrices by default.
 ```c#
 // for example let's create a description of the _BaseColor material property. using var materialProperties = new NativeArray<MaterialProperty>(1, Allocator.Temp)